Check out our very own free mobile app.

 Do not send medical records to the Wisconsin Department of Natural Resources.

-At an Ice Age Reserve Unit, admission fees are waived for a vehicle occupied by a holder of a Federal Pass, such as an American the Beautiful—National Parks and Federal Recreational Lands Pass or a pass from a former National Park Service program such as the Golden Age, Access, or Eagle Passports.
+At an Ice Age Reserve Unit, admission fees are waived for a vehicle occupied by a holder of a Federal Pass, such as an America the Beautiful—National Parks and Federal Recreational Lands Pass, or a pass from a former National Park Service program such as the Golden Age, Access or Eagle Passports.
 Ice Age Reserve units honor these passes but do not issue them.

 Wisconsin service members – Veterans Day and Memorial Day weekend

 State statute 27.01(7)(c)1m allows for a vehicle admission exemption for any vehicle (except a bus) on Veterans Day and the 3-day weekend (Sat. through Mon.) that includes Memorial Day that is occupied by a person who produces evidence they are a state resident and a service member.

 All DNR-owned properties participate in Free Fun Weekend during the first full weekend in June.
 All vehicle admission sticker fees and trail fees on state-operated designated state trails are waived for Free Fun Weekend.
 Cooperatively-run state trails also may participate.
 The weekend coincides with "Free Fishing Weekend" in Wisconsin and all fishing licenses are also waived.